Albert0i/MoreOnQueryingChinese/README.md

 「前」and「全」;「寂」and 「植」;「寞」and「莫」are the same or extremely similar in pronunciation but have different meaning.

 Chinese sentence has no space or whatsoever in between, **tokenization** is NOT crucial but fatal in working out the semantic.
-All chinese tokenizer works with a dictionary of some kind.
+All Chinese tokenizer works with a dictionary of some kind.
 This will greatly influence the accuracy of Fulltext Search as well as Vector Semantic Search.
 As you may know tokenization is the first step in  vectorization.

 Redis supports Fulltext Search in Chinese out of the box but may not yield a satisfied outcome.
 For example in:
 ```